-During your trip to the Cuyabeno jungle you have the opportunity to meet the Kichwa community.
-One of the Jungle communities in the Cuyabeno reserve.
+During your trip to the Cuyabeno jungle you have the opportunity to meet the Kichwa community - one of the Jungle communities in the Cuyabeno reserve.

-The other family owns a small farm where they harvest fruits, cacao, yucca and coffee.
-We tasted many different fruits and they showed us how to make the traditional yucca bread.
-To make this bread you only need yuccas, no flour, salt or anything else.
+The other family owns a small farm where they harvest fruits, cacao, yucca, and coffee.
+We tasted many different fruits, and they showed us how to make the traditional yucca bread.
+To make this bread you only need yuccas, no flour, salt, or anything else.
 After a few processes, you obtain a kind of white powder, which is basically your flour.
 Put it on a hot stove and your yucca bread is ready!

-Due to increased exposure to the urban Ecuadorian culture over the last several decades, diminishing numbers of Kichwa use traditional dress in favour of western-style clothes.
-Nowadays their traditions and way of life is threatened by the modern society.
-Also, they have petroleum on their lands and they authorized the Ecuadorian government to use it in exchange for serious improvements of their life.
+Due to increased exposure to the urban Ecuadorian culture over the last several decades, diminishing numbers of Kichwa use traditional dress in favor of western-style clothes.
+Nowadays, their traditions and way of life is threatened by the modern society.
+Also, they have petroleum on their lands, and they authorized the Ecuadorian government to use it in exchange for serious improvements of their life.
 This is how they can build modern houses.

-So while you still can, get fascinated by the real jungle, discover the Kichwa community and have an experience of a lifetime!
+Don’t lose the opportunity to get fascinated by the real jungle, discover the Kichwa community and have an experience of a lifetime!
 Check our Cuyabeno tours!